Hifisonix X-Altra RIAA Phono EQ Preamp

 Here is a picture of the March issue of audioXPress with second part of the X-Altra article

-If you have any questions, contact me via the comments section below or email me at bonsai(at)hifisonix.com (replace the (at) with @)
+If you have any questions, or require technical support with your build, contact me via the comments section below or email me at bonsai(at)hifisonix.com (replace the (at) with @)

 There is also a diyAudio thread about this preamplifier here :-